KartikKannapur/kartikkannapur.github.io/learn.md

     + [ ] Chapter 1: Using neural nets to recognize handwritten digits - Learning with gradient descent
     + [ ]

-- How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 1 - Software/Hardware requirements >> Pandas Basics Assignment
+- How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 2 - Visualization

+-
 -----

 ### To be continued ...